BernhardLinz/zabbix-ldap-sync-bash/README.md

      */10 * * * * /usr/lib/zabbix/zabbix-ldap-sync-bash/zabbix-ldap-sync.sh -c /usr/lib/zabbix/zabbix-ldap-sync-bash/zabbix-readonly.conf -s
  for syncing every 10 minutes
+Add a line to crontab for each group/configuration you want to sync

 ## Update the Script to latest Version
 Change to the Script folder and just type<br>

     git pull
 The `zabbix-ldap-sync.sh` and the ´config-example.sh´ maybe overwritten with the new versions.<br>
+Your existing files will not be touched or deleted.<br>